 Merchant’s sophomore album is a concept album, written from the perspectives of a woman with a multiple personality disorder.
 It wasn’t as successful as Tigerlily commercially, but it’s a more substantial record.
 A broader palette of sounds makes it stand up better to repeated listening; additional personnel include Daniel Lanois on guitar, Gavin Bryars arranging orchestrion on the reprise of the title track and Tibetan singer Yungchen Lhamo on ‘Effigy’.
 The rhythm section of Graham Maby and Peter Yanowitz also does an excellent job.

 It’s easy to see why Ophelia was less successful than Tigerlily – there’s only one obvious single.
-Fortunately, it’s among Merchant’s best; ‘Kind And Generous’ is lovely with its warm Fender Rhodes.
+Fortunately, it’s among Merchant’s best; ‘Kind And Generous’ is lovely with its warm Wurlitzer electric piano.
 There’s a charming cover of ‘When They Ring The Golden Bells’, where Merchant duets with Karen Peris.
 The remainder of the songs are more insular, but reveal themselves eventually; ‘King Of May’ is a gorgeous vocal melody, while ‘Frozen Charlotte’ is haunting and minimal.
 Some of the longer songs also showcase terrific instrumental skills; the sometimes preachy ‘Break Your Heart’ features some creative trumpet lines, while Lanois gets a chance to cut loose on the extended ‘Thick As Thieves’.

 It’s less radio-friendly than Tigerlily, but Ophelia is the more substantial album.